ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The parameters of this message consists of the following:

-- message_type REQUIRED.
+- messageType REQUIRED.
 It MUST be the value urn:ietf:satp:msgtype:commit-ready-msg.

-- session_id REQUIRED: A unique identifier (e.g. UUIDv2) chosen earlier
-  by client in the Initialization Request Message.
+- sessionId REQUIRED: A unique identifier (e.g. UUIDv4) chosen earlier by client in the Initialization Request Message.

-- transferContext_id REQUIRED: A unique identifier (e.g. UUIDv2)
+- transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
   used to identify the current transfer session at the application layer.

-- mint_assertion_claims REQUIRED.
+- mintAssertionClaims REQUIRED.
 The mint assertion claim or statement by the server.

-- mint_assertion_format OPTIONAL.
+- mintAssertionFormat OPTIONAL.
 The format of the assertion payload.

-- hash_prev_message REQUIRED.
+- hashPrevMessage REQUIRED.
 The hash of previous message.

-- server_signature REQUIRED.
+- serverSignature REQUIRED.
 The digital signature of the server.

 ## Commit Final Assertion Message (Commit-Final)